simonhmartin/asynt/README.md

 ## How to use this code

+Make sure you have the R package "Intervals" installed.

 If you already have alignment coordinate files from minimap2 (recommended) or mummer (using nucmer and show-coords), you are ready to go.
 Open the script `asynt_example_plots.R` in an interactive R session (e.g. Rstudio) and work through it line by line to explore the kinds of plots you can make.